The good, the bad and the ugly of being a work from home dad

 I rely on my wife for face-to-face interactions.
 Much more than I should.
 She is my saving grace in working from home and my recreational outlet.
 My muse on all things in life when I should rely on friendships with others as well.

-- “He always gets that way when he’s writing” – Stand By Me.
+- “He gets like that when he’s writing” – Stand By Me.

 When 5 o’clock comes rolling around and I am still glued to my computer due to a deadline, because I have glass French doors to my office, I feel like my wife and kids are staring at me waiting for me to get off my computer and turn it off.
 It is like that scene, in the movie “Stand By Me” at the end when the kid says, “he always gets like that when he’s writing.”
 I feel that I get so engrossed in my work it is 6, 7 or 8:00PM at night before I realize I am still working.
 Maybe it is because I love my job so much or maybe because of my deadlines, but I tend to almost always work past 5 o’clock and not realize it without getting a nudge from my kids or wife that I have been working much later than I should.
-Speaking of “Stand By Me” it is my favorite movie of all time, so here are a couple great quotes from that movie, just because.
-Please be advised, there is some adult language ahead in this video.
+Speaking of “Stand By Me” it is my favorite movie of all time, the ending scene is certainly one I can relate to.
+I always get like that when I am coding…

 - You get a snow day, you get a snow day, you don’t get a snow day.

 There is never a snow day or day off due to inclement weather.
 I am always there, rain or shine for my clients.

 - I’m not here.
 You never saw me.